axm20270-bot/Homework-1/README.md

   The implementation shows how modern NLP models handle vocabulary limitations by learning reusable word parts rather than requiring every possible word to be in their vocabulary.

-# Clone or download the file, then run:
-python q2.2.py

 📖 What is BPE?

       Byte Pair Encoding (BPE) is a data compression algorithm adapted for tokenization in Natural Language Processing.
 It works by: